 Note 2: The ability to define 1Tx and 2Tx requirements is subject to data availability.

-Note 3: Both 1Tx and 2Tx UE architecture are considered in this WI.
+Note 3: Both 1Tx and 2Tx UE architecture are considered for handheld UE, 1Tx/2Rx and 1Tx/1Rx UE architectures are considered for RedCap UE in this WI.